kazantsev033/SpecFlow.Contrib.JsonData/README.md

 ## Tags
 The following tags can be used for json files:
 - **@DataSource:path-to-file** - Specify file path.
 The path is a **relative path** to the folder of the feature files
 - **@DataSet:data-set-name** - Specify array of json objects.
-By default, used first array
+By default, first array is used